Top 15 Nursing Trends to Watch in 2022

 Governments and healthcare employers are investing in programs to help nurses stay safe, healthy and productive on the job.

-Among the techniques being used to help nurses prevent and overcome burnout are to engage in activities outside of work that bring joy; make rest and work breaks a priority; cultivate a personal support group of family and friends; and, if necessary, seek the assistance of a mental health professional.
+Among the techniques being used to help nurses prevent and overcome burnout are to engage in activities outside of work that bring joy; make rest and work breaks a priority; cultivate a personal support group of family and friends and, if necessary, seek the assistance of a mental health professional.

 For decades, nursing unions and professional organizations have voiced concerns over regulating staffing ratios.
 To date, only California and Massachusetts have passed an ironclad set of regulations.

-In 2004, California established the following guidelines for the minimum number of nurses per patient at facilities in the state (note that the ratios were temporarily bypassed during recent coronavirus surges):
+For example, in 2004, California established the following guidelines for the minimum number of nurses per patient at facilities in the state (note that the ratios were temporarily bypassed during recent coronavirus surges):

 • 6:1 patient-to-nurse workload in psychiatrics